How to contribute an article

 How are articles selected for publication?

-Each submitted article undergoes a process of blind peer review in which it is read by at least two reviewers.
+Each submitted article will be sent 'blind' (no author details) to at least two reviewers.
 Based on the opinion of the reviewers, the article will be accepted or rejected for publication; recommendations may also be made to authors about possible changes to the article.

 When submitting an article for publishing, please send: